Fecal impaction: Signs and symptoms

 Complications include bowel obstruction, necrosis and ulcers of the rectal tissue, stercoral colitis, fistula formation, colonic perforation, hemorrhage, and sepsis.
-As fecal impaction tends to affect elderly and chronically ill populations, if it is left untreated the complications can prove to be fatal.
+As fecal impaction tends to affect elderly and chronically ill populations, complications can prove to be fatal if left untreated.

 Causes

 There are many possible causes; these include a long period of physical inactivity, failure to consume adequate dietary fiber, dehydration, and deliberate retention of fecal matter.

 Opioids such as fentanyl, buprenorphine, methadone, codeine, oxycodone, hydrocodone, morphine, and hydromorphone as well as certain sedatives that reduce intestinal movement may cause fecal matter to become too large, hard and/or dry to expel.

 Specific conditions, such as irritable bowel syndrome, certain neurological disorders, paralytic ileus, gastroparesis, diabetes, enlarged prostate gland, distended colon, an ingested foreign object, inflammatory bowel diseases such as Crohn's disease and colitis, and autoimmune diseases such as amyloidosis, celiac disease, lupus, and scleroderma can cause a fecal impaction.
 Hypothyroidism can also cause chronic constipation because of sluggish, slower, or weaker colon contractions.
-Iron supplements or increased blood calcium levels are also potential causes.
+Iron supplements or increased blood calcium levels are also potential causes, the former by contributing to constipation resulting from changes in the digestive system that can lead to harder, drier stools, the latter by slowing down intestinal motility and potentially reducing fluid secretion in the gut.
 Spinal cord injury is a common cause of constipation, due to ileus.